adamjgnoel/AcCoRD/README.txt

 3. BASIC USAGE
 --------------

 AcCoRD is run from the command line.
-You must be in one of the AcCoRD subdirectories in order for it to run properly, because of the use of static relative paths.
-The configuration file should be in the "config" subdirectory, and the "results" subdirectory should exist for the output to be created.

 AcCoRD takes 2 additional (optional) arguments when called:
 1) Configuration filename.
 Config file must be defined relative to one of 3 locations.
 AcCoRD will first search the current directory, then the "config" subdirectory, and finally the "../config/" directory.
 There are a number of sample configuration files provided to demonstrate AcCoRD functionality.